digbmc/reactor-jct/README.md

 ### How it works {href="https://www.juncture-digital.org/kseniaafm/essays"}

-Basics of how nuclear power works
+How nuclear power and reactors work

 ### Accidents & Disasters {href="/nuclear-disasters"}